iCliniq Logo

 • The laser machine is set according to the skin color, location, thickness, and color of the hair in the target area.

-• Protective eyewear is given to the patient for eye protection from laser beams.
+• Protective eyewear is given to the patient to protect them from laser beams.

-• The laser machine is activated, and laser beams are directed to the hair follicle of the target area.
+• The laser machine is activated, and laser beams are directed to the hair follicles of the target area.

 • Slight discomfort might be experienced during the procedure.